hsk-kr/network-checker/README.md

 - Command Options
   - socket-count : How many sockets you use
-  - timeout : Timeout
+  - timeout : How long a socket waits to response from an endpoint until it decides timeout
-  - delay : Interval
+  - delay : Interval time to check network connections

 ## Stacks